 WHAT ARE THEY CAPABLE OF?

 The Hidden Lynx group’s advanced capabilities are clearly demonstrated in three major campaigns.
 In the VOHO campaign, they showed how they could subvert Bit9’s established trust models.
-In the FINSHO campaign, they managed to get advanced knowledge of a zero-day exploit.
-In the SCADEF operation, they undertook supply chain attacks in their campaign.
+In the FINSHO campaign, they managed to get advanced knowledge of a zero-day exploit and in the SCADEF operation, they undertook supply chain attacks to succeed in their campaign.

 SOC DETECTION CAPABILITIES:

 For customers with MSS IDS/IPS Security Management services, vendor-based signatures will be automatically deployed, as per the vendor’s recommendation.
-If you would like further information regarding the signature states on your devices, or would like to request the activation of a specific signature, please email@example.com.
+If you would like further information regarding the signature states on your devices, or would like to request the activation of a specific signature, please contact your Services Manager, or the Analysis Team can be reached by requesting help via phone, e-mail, or visiting the MSS portal at https://mss.symantec.com.